Galeria-Kaufhof/ha-jobs/README.md

 Support for distributed, highly available (batch) singleton jobs, with job scheduling, locking, supervision and job status persistence.
 Implemented with Scala, Akka and Cassandra.

+## New in 1.7.2

+- added a controller Action to cancel jobs via REST API

 ## New in 1.7.1

 - added a trait StatusWriter to JobStatusRepository for easier mocking in tests.